marychegodaeva/about-mark/README.md

 ![image](https://github.com/user-attachments/assets/07f0d55c-4c2b-4cf9-94d1-560af9be8d78)

-A project developed as part of the training.
+A project developed as part of the training on the layout from Figma.
 It is an "About Me" page.
 It is made in HTML, CSS style sheets were also used in the process.
 Flexbox technology is used.
 Adaptive versions are implemented.

 It contains the blocks "social networks", "bio", "work experience" and "portfolio".